 It wasn't until my Junior year of college, when I got really sick and passed out at practice, that I finally got some answers.
 I say "some," because I know now that the testing and resources offered to me at this time should have been way more comprehensive than they were.
-Nonetheless, I found out I had been severely anemic (iron deficient).
+Nonetheless, I found out I had been severely anemic (iron deficient) and had mitral valve prolapse (typically benign but more significant with low iron and dehydration).
 Judging by the enormous personal bests I set after I started taking iron, I imagine I had probably been iron deficient since that first stress fracture.

 This is why I am so passionate about helping injured runners in ways that go far beyond just getting rid of the pain.
-A stress fracture, for example, it is more than just an injury.
-It can be the first sign of relative energy deficiency (RED-S), which comes when the body is using way more energy than you are putting back into it.
-RED-S can become a very serious issue.
+A stress fracture, for example, is more than just an injury.
+It can be the first sign of relative energy deficiency (RED-S), which comes when the body uses way more energy than you put back into it.
+RED-S can become a severe issue.
 This can be caused by many things: